manakjiri/libprotoserial/README.md

 - loopback interface does not behave as expected when it comes to addressing
 - harden upper layers against data corruption (now these mostly assume that the interface will catch all errors)
     - adding a checksum to transfers as well?
-- some "endpoint" object that holds all necessary information describing another device on the ports later
+- some "endpoint" object that holds all necessary information describing another device on the ports layer
 - simplify the observer implementation
     - consider creating observer_single variant where only one slot is available?
 - isolate more of the parser functionality from various interface implementations into the parsers namespace